tojatos/NKM/README.md

 ## Running / building the game

-To run the game simply clone the project and open it in Unity (2019.1.0f1, it may or may not work in other versions).
+To run the game simply clone the project and open it in Unity (I am working on newest versions, so be careful: it may or may not work in other versions).
-You can build using Unity's usual way (ctrl+B), using `Developement` on the toolbar, or using script in root folder (BuildLinux.sh or BuildWindows.cmd).
+You can build using Unity's usual way (ctrl+B), or using `Developement` on the toolbar in Unity (recommended).

 Make sure that in the Main Game scene IsTesting is not selected in Game Starter object (it automatically loads characters from Assets/testing_characters.txt).

 Warning: git-lfs must be installed to pull everything correctly!

-## Future
+## Contributing

-Right now I am focused on online mode and writing tests.
-In the future I'd like to support for mobile devices, better documentation for contributing, a website and much more!
+Pull requests are welcome, but please raise an issue before making any changes to let me know that you are working on something.
+Better documentation coming soon!